Comparison · Revit MCP

 - Technical, want free, Revit-only, don’t mind setup: an open-source server is a great fit.

-- Want it to just work across Revit, AutoCAD & Civil 3D with support: that’s HMK Pilot.
+- Want it to just work across Revit, AutoCAD, Civil 3D & Navisworks with support: that’s Pilot AI.

 Frequently asked questions